Does Medicaid cover bariatric surgery? Do they cover gastric sleeve surgery? Is there a co-pay?

-Medicaid coverage for weight loss is determined on a state-by-state basis This means that some states cover the procedures while others do not.
-In terms of requirements for weight loss surgery, Medicaid requires different things compared to other insurance companies.
+Medicaid coverage for weight loss is determined on a state-by-state basis.
+This means that some states cover the procedures while others do not.
+Regarding requirements for weight loss surgery, Medicaid requires different things compared to other insurance companies.
 Patients will need to meet several different requirements to qualify for surgery and coverage through Medicaid.
 They will also need to be free of any medical issue that prevents them or creates a risk for them to have surgery in general.
-If the patient passes these two tests then Medicaid generally will pay for your weight loss surgery procedure.
+If the patient passes these two tests, then Medicaid generally will pay for your weight loss surgery procedure.

 Bariatric Surgery Requirements for Medicaid

 - Be over the age of 13 (females) or 15 (male)

 - A body mass index over 35 with one co-morbidity such as high blood pressure, Diabetes, high cholesterol, arthritis, depression, morbid obesity or sleep apnea